Goran Gavrančić

-Goran Gavrančić (Serbian Cyrillic: Горан Гавранчић; born 2 August 1978) is a former Serbian professional footballer who played as a defender.
+Goran Gavrančić (Serbian Cyrillic: Горан Гавранчић; born 2 August 1978) is a Serbian retired footballer who played as a defender.

 He represented Serbia and Montenegro at the 2006 FIFA World Cup.

 Club career

 His career began at Čukarički, having played for Red Star Belgrade as a youth.
 His performances at Čukarički caught the eye of Dynamo Kyiv manager Valeriy Lobanovskyi and the Ukrainian club purchased him in January 2001.
 In January 2008, he joined on a six-month loan deal with PAOK.

 After six months without club, he signed a one-year contract with Partizan on 17 January 2009.
 He signed for Henan Construction in January 2010.
 In September 2010, he announced his retirement from professional football due to the prolonged problems with injuries.

 International career

 Gavrančić was part of the Serbia and Montenegro national team's "Famous Four" defence, alongside Mladen Krstajić, Ivica Dragutinović and Nemanja Vidić, that conceded just one goal during the ten 2006 FIFA World Cup qualification matches, setting a new record for the fewest goals conceded.
+He earned a total of 28 caps (no goals) and his final international was at that 2006 World Cup Finals tournament against the Ivory Coast.